 When Classroom is used with Shared iPad and Managed Apple IDs, you can assign students to a group of iPad devices.
 Students tap their name in a list on each iPad and enter their passcode or password at the beginning of class.
 When class is over, you can use Classroom to sign students out of their Shared iPad so that it’s ready for the next student.
 Data is cached locally on iPad and is pushed to the cloud even after students sign out.
 If necessary, data from the previous user continues to be pushed to the cloud after the next user signs in to the iPad.

 For optimal performance with Classroom, class sizes of 60 students or fewer are recommended.

-If your school is using Managed Apple IDs and configuring class rosters in Apple School Manager, you can use Classwork with Classroom.
-Using Schoolwork work teachers can easily distribute and collect assignments from student’s iPad devices with the Schoolwork app, keep an eye on student progress in educational iPad apps, collaborate one-on-one with students, and set up and manage collaboration between students.
+If your school is using Managed Apple IDs and configuring class registers in Apple School Manager, you can use Schoolwork with Classroom.
+Using Schoolwork, teachers can easily distribute and collect assignments from student’s iPad devices with the Schoolwork app, keep an eye on student progress in educational iPad apps, collaborate one to one with students, and set up and manage collaboration between students.

 Note: For MDM-synced classes, student images are added to Classroom in the mobile device management solution.
 For classes teachers create using their Managed Apple ID, the student is responsible for adding their image on their device.

 You can use Classroom for classes you create — either in Apple School Manager or with an MDM solution — or for classes that teachers create (with or without an MDM solution).
 Classroom can’t be used to manage Shared iPad temporary sessions.

 Important: Only one class type is supported on a device at a time and students must be in physical proximity to the teacher when joining a class.

 Classes synced with Apple School Manager